osamaishtiaq/osamaishtiaq.github.io/README.md

 * Multivendor and Multistore Ecommerce website built using React.js and Shopify Backend
 * Users can select products from many stores in their area and get them delivered at their doorsteps
 * A data scrapper is implemented to scrap products from many stores and create products
-* Shopify tags and smart collections are then used to smartly create stores in diffrent regions based on area code
+* Shopify tags and smart collections are then used to smartly create stores in different regions based on area code
 * Fluid user experience because of React.js Single Page Application UI.
 * Node.js, Express.js and Shopify Admin API used for backend.
 * React.js and Redux used for Frontend